mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 ### Documentation Types

-Despite Go not currently supporting generic types, the following "type" names that are not real types appear in the Go documentation.
+Despite Go not currently supporting generic types, the following "generic type" names that are not real types appear in the Go documentation.

 - `Type` - represents a specific type for a given function invocation
-- `Type1` - like `Type`, but for a different type
+- `Type1` - like `Type`, but for a second type
 - `ComplexType` - represents a complex64 or complex128
 - `FloatType` - represents a float32 or float64
-- `IntegerType` - represents any int type
+- `IntegerType` - represents any integer type

 ### Builtin Functions

 #### Data Structure Functions

 - `append(slice []Type, elems ...Type) []Type`\
-  appends elements to the end of a slice and returns the updated slice
+  This appends elements to the end of a slice and returns the updated slice.
 - `cap(v Type) int`\
-  returns the capacity of of a string, array, slice, or map
+  This returns the capacity of of a string, array, slice, or map.
 - `copy(dst, src []Type) int`\
-  copies elements from a source slice to a destination slice and returns the number of elements copied
+  This copies elements from a source slice to a destination slice and returns the number of elements copied.
 - `delete(m map[Type]Type1, key Type)`\
-  deletes a key/value pair from a map
+  This deletes a key/value pair from a map.
 - `len(v Type) int`\
-  returns the length of a string, array, slice, or map
+  This returns the length of a string, array, slice, or map
 - `make(t Type, size ...IntegerType) Type`\
-  allocates and initializes a slice, map, or channel;\
+  This allocates and initializes a slice, map, or channel.\
   If Type is Slice, pass the length, and optional capacity.\
   If Type is Map, optionally specify the number of key/value pairs for which to allocate space.
 - `new(Type) *Type`\
-  allocates memory for a given type and returns pointer to it
+  This allocates memory for a given type and returns pointer to it.

 #### Output Functions

 - `print(args ...Type)`\
-  writes to stderr; useful for debugging
+  This writes to stderr; useful for debugging.
 - `println(args ...Type)`\
-  like `print`, but adds a newline
+  This is like `print`, but adds a newline at the end.
-- See the `fmt` package to write to stdout.
+- To write to stdout, see the `fmt` package.

 #### Error Handling Functions

+See the earlier section "Error Handling" for more detail on these.

 - `panic(v interface{})`\
-  stops normal execution of the current goroutine;
+  This stops normal execution of the current goroutine.\
+  It is somewhat like a `throw` in other languages.\
-  Control cascades upward through the call stack.
+  Control cascades upward through the call stack.\
-  The program is terminated and an error is reported.
+  When it reaches the top, the program is terminated and an error is reported.\
-  This can be controlled by the `recover` function
+  This can be controlled by the `recover` function.
-  A `panic` is similar to a `throw` in other languages.
 - `recover`\
-  call inside a deferred function to stop the panic sequence and restore normal execution;
+  This should be called inside a deferred function to stop the panic sequence\
+  and restore normal execution.
-  similar to `catch` in other languages
+  It is somewhat like a `catch` in other languages.
-- `error`\
-  type that represents an error condition;
-  has value `nil` when there is no error

 #### Channel Functions

+Channels will be covered in detail in a future article on concurrency.

 - `close(c chan<-)`\
-  closes a channel after the last sent value is received
+  This closes a channel after the last sent value is received.
 - `make(Channel, [buffer-capacity])`\
+  This creates a channel.\
-  unbuffered if buffer-capacity is omitted
+  The channel is unbuffered if `buffer-capacity` is omitted.

 #### Complex Number Functions

 - `complex(real, imag FloatType) ComplexType`\
-  creates a complex value from two floating-point values
+  This creates a complex value from two floating-point values that represent the real and imaginary parts.
 - `imag(c ComplexType) FloatType`\
-  returns the imaginary part of a complex number
+  This returns the imaginary part of a complex number.
 - `real(c ComplexType) FloatType`\
-  returns the real part of a complex number
+  This returns the real part of a complex number.

 ### Type Conversions

 No type conversions are performed implicitly.
-This includes using non-boolean values in a boolean context.
+For example, non-boolean values are not automatically converted to booleans to allow them to be used in a boolean context.

-Builtin types can be used as conversion functions.
+Many builtin types can be used as conversion functions.
-For example, `f := float32(i)` converts an `int` to a `float32` and `i := int(f)` converts other numeric types to an `int`, truncating the fractional part if any.
+For example, `float32(value)` converts any numeric type to a `float32` and `int(value)` converts any numeric type to an `int`, truncating any fractional part.

 The `bool` type cannot be used as a function to convert other basic types to a boolean.
 For example, if `n` is a variable that holds an `int`, `bool(n)` results in a compile-time error and does not return true or false.
-Instead an expression like `n != 0` must be used.
+To obtain a boolean value from a number, use an expression like `n != 0`.

-In numeric conversions, if the value is too large to fit in the target type, the value can be changed.
+In numeric conversions, if the value is too large to fit in the target type, the value will be changed.
 For example, in `i := 1234; j := int8(i)` the value of `j`
 will be -46 because 1234 is too large to fit in an `int8`.

-An error will be triggered if the conversion cannot be performed.
+Using the builtin primitive types as conversion functions will trigger an error if the conversion cannot be performed.
 For example, attempting to convert a string to an int is an error, even if the string contains a valid number.